briandrum/codes.forchagrin.com/_chapters/chapter-1519-fireworks.md

 * Manufacturers to comply with building and zoning ordinances - see Ohio R.C.
 3743.06(F)
 * Wholesalers to comply with building and zoning ordinances - see Ohio R.C.
 3743.19(G)
 * Arrests, seizure of fireworks by certified fire safety inspector - see Ohio R.C.
 3743.68
-* Conflict of Fire Marshal’s rules with rules of Ohio Board of Building Standards - see Ohio R.C.
+* Conflict of Fire Marshal's rules with rules of Ohio Board of Building Standards - see Ohio R.C.
 3781.11(D)

 ## 1519.01   Definitions